 The RMS Target is responsible for processing a referral after submission.

 RMS Targets are responsible for updating and progressing the status and data of a submitted ServiceRequest by sending updates to a "process-request" Task.
-The flow of information of the lifecycle of a ServiceRequest is illustrated the Direct Messaging specification
+The flow of information of the lifecycle of a ServiceRequest is illustrated in the Direct Messaging specification.

 Source of Truth